eLearning

 Learning Is Reinforced

-If you learn something in training and then use it right away, what was learned will be much stronger.
+If you learn something in training and use it immediately, what was learned will be much stronger.
 That means you can naturally take advantage of spaced learning.
-That means employees can learn in training and then make that learning even stronger by using what they learned again.
+That means employees can learn in training and then strengthen that learning by using what they learned again.

 When training is done closer to when employees use it, they are less likely to forget all those important subtleties that help them use what they learned more effectively.

 Maybe that means less performance support is needed since the process of doing will take over for learning.
 That only works if a task is needed regularly, though.
-Spaced repetition won’t work if not and in that case performance support is a better form of training.
+Spaced repetition won’t work if what’s learned isn’t routinely used; in that case, performance support is a better form of training.

 More Relevance

 Relevance is everything for training.
 In fact, relevance is king in training more than content or anything else.
-If a course or other training isn’t relevant to an employee then they won’t be fully engaged and it’ll be boring and forgettable.
+If a course or other training isn’t relevant to an employee, they won’t be fully engaged, and it’ll be boring and forgettable.

-Then there’s also the chance that without proper communication they won’t be invested in the training at all.
+Then there’s also the chance that they won’t be invested in the training without proper communication.
 What if they’re assigned training two weeks in advance and aren’t told much about what’s coming?

-Or worse, the training is the first introduction to the tool without even hearing the why first.
+Or worse, the training is the first introduction to the tool without first hearing the why.
 To get assigned training and the launch is two weeks off is offputting and makes the training and more seem irrelevant.

-If the training is assigned and the tool launches in two weeks, what’s being trained doesn’t even seem that relevant yet.
-If you are assigned training on Monday and the tool is coming on Thursday, that’s pretty relevant and I’d be a lot more inclined to pay attention.
+If the training is assigned and the tool launches in two weeks, what’s being trained doesn’t even seem relevant yet.
+If you are assigned training on Monday and the tool is coming on Thursday, that’s pretty relevant, and I’d be a lot more inclined to pay attention.

-Would you want to take a course that you don’t think you need?
-If training is offered too early then you risk people thinking they don’t need it.
+Would you want to take a course you don’t think you need?
+If training is offered too early, you risk people thinking they don’t need it.
 You risk them putting it off or not taking it seriously because it’s future them’s problem.

-I’d hate to see what happens if training is available more than two weeks in advance of a system being launched.
+I’d hate to see what happens if training is available more than two weeks before a system is launched.
 That would be a huge waste of effort in multiple ways.
-A huge waste of training creation time, time taking training, lack of preparation from employees, and many other negative repercussions.
+It’s a huge waste of training creation time, time taking training, lack of employee preparation, and many other negative repercussions.

 So how do you solve this problem and not train too early?